madhavkosi/designPatterningolang/SystemDesign/question1-10/5typeaheadsuggestion.md

 Advanced sharding and a Shard Map Manager ensure even data distribution and scalable storage for trie-based autocomplete systems, maintaining high performance as the system grows.

+---

-**Extending Trie-based Autocomplete to Multiple Languages and Real-Time Queries**
+### Extending Trie-based Autocomplete to Multiple Languages and Real-Time Queries

 **Supporting Multiple Languages:**
 - **Unicode Characters:** Use Unicode characters in trie nodes to support all global writing systems.